ProbioCharge - 100 Billion CFU

 The health of the body and mind are especially dependent upon the health of the human microbiome.
 The ideal ratio of progenic to pathogenic microbes is thought to be 85:15.

 Most Americans today have this ratio flipped in favor of the antagonistic microbial communities.
 This is called dysbiosis or bad bacterial balance.
 Dysbiotic conditions are due to the influence of environmental toxins that wipe out progenic species and create an environment conducive to parasitic growth.

 ProbioCharge is an ideal combination of ingredients for individuals seeking a well-rounded supplement to address intestinal ecology, cellular health, and immunity.
-It features well-researched probiotic strains; Saccharomyces boulardii, a non-pathogenic yeast; and arabinogalactan, a prebiotic.
-By combining these ingredients, the individual benefits of each component can be complemented by the mechanisms of the others.*
+It features well-researched lactobaccilus and bifidobacterium probiotic strains that support and protect a healthy intestinal flora.

 Research Support for ProbioCharge:

 Bifidobacterium lactis HN019: